 The top static dissipative layer captures static off tools and electronics laid on top of the mat, while a snap is attached through the top layer of the mat to make contact with the bottom conductive layer of the mat so that the mat can be connected to an electrical outlet by using grounding.

 Conductive mats are black because they are infused with carbon.
-Carbon is conductive, and it is the active material in these mats that conducts static electricity to ground.
+Carbon is conductive, and it is the active material in these mats that conducts static electricity to the ground.

 They are typically used on floors as anti-fatigue or chair mats.
-They can also be used as shelf liner for extremely sensitive electronics.
+They can also be used as a shelf liner for extremely sensitive electronics.